KiARC/ReasonablyEasyCryptography/README.md

 Numerous examples can be found in [the "examples" directory](examples/) detailing the usage of this library.
 The files named "SimplestWay" are meant to illustrate the easiest way to use a subset of the library, such as AES or RSA encryption.

+## Configuration

+Although the intent of this project is to minimize configuration, there are optional parameters to most methods to allow overriding the default settings.
+They're somewhat self-explanatory so for those who really need them, they're there.
+If you don't know what one of them means, you probably don't need to change it.